WOA-Project/mu_andromeda_platforms/Silicon/QC/Sm8150/QcomPkg/PatchedBinaries/Readme.md

 - UsbConfigDxe: Important to get USB to work after exit boot services for KdNet or DeveloperMenu or FFULoader.

-- ButtonsDxe: to help navigating menus more easily.

 - ColorbarsDxe: so the driver loads and provides accurate device state.

 - FmpDxe: so the driver loads and provides firmware management interfaces to FrontPage.